yaise/katas2024-samb/README.md

 - Employers can sign up themselves.
   - A ClearView admin will review and approve employers registration requests.
 -  Candidates can sign up individuals.
   - Clearview system should be able to automatically verify candidates via One Time Password.
+- The resume should be in a text-based PDF format using UTF-8 encoding.

 ## Solution